-Eric Sprott exercises control or direction over 55.6% of the issued and outstanding Common Shares.
+Eric Sprott exercises control or direction over 52.6% of the issued and outstanding Common Shares.
 Accordingly, Mr. Sprott will have the ability to elect all of the members of the Board of Directors and thereby control the management and affairs of the Corporation.
-In addition, he will be able to determine the outcome of all matters requiring shareholder approval and will be able to cause or prevent a change of control of the Corporation or a change in the composition of the Board of Directors, and could preclude any unsolicited acquisition of the Corporation.
+In addition, he will be able to determine the outcome of all matters requiring shareholder approval and will be able to cause or prevent a change of control of the Corporation or a change in the composition of the Board of Directors, and could preclude any unsolicited acquisition of the Corporation that might otherwise be beneficial to other shareholders.
+The interests of Mr. Sprott may differ from those of other shareholders.
 The control of voting power by Mr. Sprott could deprive holders of Common Shares of an opportunity to receive a premium for their Common Shares as part of a sale of the Corporation, and might ultimately affect the market price of the Common Shares.